neondatabase/website/content/docs/guides/branching-github-actions.md

 ### Input variables

 - `project_id`: The ID of your Neon project.
 You can find this value in the Neon Console, on the **Settings** page.
-- `branch_id`: The ID of the branch you want to delete.
+- `branch:` The ID of the branch you want to delete.
 Select **Branches** from the sidebar, and then select the branch.
 A branch ID has a `br-` prefix.
 - `api_key`: An API key created in your Neon account.
 For instructions, see [Create an API key](/docs/manage/api-keys#create-an-api-key).

 ### Outputs